-Actuarial assumptions used in the December 31, 2016, valuation were based on the results of actuarial experience studies.
-The experience study in TMRS was for the period December 31, 2010 through December 31, 2014.
-Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
-These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal ("EAN") actuarial cost method.
-Assumptions are reviewed annually.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2010 through December 31, 2014.
+They were first adopted in 2015 and first used in the December 31, 2015 actuarial valuation.
+The post-retirement mortality assumption for healthy annuitants and Annuity Purchase Rate (APRs) are based on the Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
+In conjunction with these changes first used in the December 31, 2013 valuation, the System adopted the Entry Age Normal actuarial cost method and a one-time change to the amortization policy.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
-The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2017 are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2019 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)

-Domestic Equity 17.5% 4.55%
+Domestic Equity 17.5% 4.30%

-International Equity 17.5% 6.35%
+International Equity 17.5% 6.10%

 Core Fixed Income 10.0% 1.00%

-Non-Core Fixed Income 20.0% 4.15%
+Non-Core Fixed Income 20.0% 3.39%

-Real Return 10.0% 4.15%
+Real Return 10.0% 3.78%

-Real Estate 10.0% 4.75%
+Real Estate 10.0% 4.44%

-Absolute Return 10.0% 4.00%
+Absolute Return 10.0% 3.56%

 Private Equity 5.0% 7.75%

-Total 100.0% •
+Total 100.0% - -